TactfulDeity/PageOasis/doc/user_guide.md

 3. Grid/List View Change
     - The next toggle button will change how the eBooks are displayed.
 From grid view to list view and back again.

+4. Sort A-Z or Z-A
+- The last toggle button will change the default sort from Alphabetically A-Z to reverse alpabetically Z-A

 ## Trouble Shooting